 Not that long ago, I commented on how another passage of scripture is misunderstood and overemphasised.
 I would like to demonstrate the same with Proverbs 31:10-31.

 The woman of Proverbs 31 is often presented as the prototypical, if not ideal, wife and mother.
 She is an example of what such a woman ought to be and what women, in particular, ought to strive to be.
 But as much as this passage gives us some very practical advice on what it means to be a godly woman, I think this approach is misguided if not misweighted.
 Which is to say, that it would and likely has, become a burden to women in general which is it was never intended to be.
-So I intend to discover what practical benefit this passage may hold out to us while, at the same time, discovering how we should not use this passage.
+So I intend to discover how we should not use this passage but also to see what practical benefit this passage may hold out to us.

 In particular, they are words directed to royalty (vs. 1).
 As such, that is as a public person, the king must keep up his strength and as such cannot give that to a woman (vs. 3) or strong drink (vs. 4).
 He may have a wife, even as one assumes he may occasionally partake of wine, but his wife ought to be one that does not rob him of his wits or precious time.
 She must be a woman that can help him in his calling, as king.
 As such, certain things would be required of her for her husband that would not be required of the average woman.

 Think, after all, of some of the descriptions of the passage before us: she “giveth meat to the household, and a portion to her maidens” (vs. 15 cf. vs. 21).
 This not only assumes a royal woman fit for the king but also a wealthy woman.
-As such there is no conceivable way that the average woman could meet these requirements this in Lemuel’s day, let alone ours.
-Some women, after all, were meant to be, by God’s providence, this woman’s servants.
+As such there is no conceivable way that the average woman could meet these requirements in Lemuel’s day, let alone ours.
+After all, some women were meant to be, by God’s providence, this woman’s servants.
+Not many, if any, Christian women have servants at home that can do things for them (on their behalf) so they can pursue other projects.
+Many cannot or could not even help the poor and needy (vs. 20) because they themselves are or were poor.
 Furthermore, not every woman could or can buy a field (vs. 16) or sell merchandise (vs. 18).
-Not every Christian woman has such material resources at their hands, and most never will.
-Not many, if any, Christian women have servants at home that can do things for them (on their behalf) so they can pursue other projects.
-Many could not even help the poor and needy (vs. 20) because they themselves were poor.
+Not every Christian woman has had such material resources at their hands, and many never will.

 In particular, she expresses her fear of God in her industriousness.
 Note the dominance of the active verbs in this text.
 A godly woman is busy with what God has given her to do.
 In this passage she buys, sells, serves, plants, helps, makes and delivers.
 Whatever she does, she does well: “She looketh well to the ways of her household, and eateth not the bread of idleness” (vs. 27).
 It it true, that each wife and mother has particular talents and interests that takes up their day.
 Some families choose to home-school which demands even more of a mother’s time.
 But whatever she does, as any other Christian, she does with all her might (Ecclesiastes 9:9).